K3Engineering/dynamite-sampler-firmware/README.md

 `usblogview` and `USBDriverTool` were quite helpful

 ### NVS Flash initialization
-Custom partition table file: sampler_partitions.csv Partition to store calibration data:
+Custom partition table file: `partitions.csv`.
+Partition to store calibration data:
 - custom type `0x40`,
 - subtype is arbitrary (since using a custom type), but just in case we are using subtype `0x06`,